TsingZ0/EvolveGen/README.md

 While internet content grows under 10% annually, AI datasets double each year.
 Content providers increasingly block web crawlers or restrict data use (see [this paper](https://arxiv.org/abs/2407.14933)).
 By 2024, blocking tokens on high-quality content rose from 3% in 2023 to 20-33% (see [this nature paper](https://www.nature.com/articles/d41586-024-03990-2)).

+*CoAutoGen enables the creation of synthetic datasets derived from private datasets with differential privacy guarantees or through the use of refined prompts.*

 ## Features

 - Create "dataset twins" for private datasets with differential privacy guarantees.